 How much is Flood Insurance in Maryland?

 The average cost per policy in Maryland through the NFIP is $533.82.
 Depending on where you live, this average could vary substantially!
 Premiums can change depending on your deductibles, the cost of your home and contents inside your home.
-The top 10 most populated cities in MD are listed below with their average cost per policy through the NFIP.
+Some of the biggest cities in MD are listed below with their average cost per policy through the NFIP.
 If you're interested in a quote for a private flood insurance policy to compare costs, we offer a 100% online quote process.

 Average Costs through the NFIP